-So in this new gear review series, I am highlighting my favorite running gear items of 2019.
+So in this new gear review series, I am highlighting my favorite running gear items.
 At the top of my list, is the Noxgear Tracer360 running vest.

 Noxgear is a super-light, LED lighted visibility vest designed to make you highly visible during night running or low-light conditions.
 It can also be used by walkers.